codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 Codefresh includes a handy mechanism (based on Docker compose) that can help you run sidecar containers along your main pipeline.
 Here is a very simple example.

->Service Containers are base on Docker Compose.
-This document does not have the complete list of available options available.
-Please refer to Docker Compose versions [2](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3](https://docs.docker.com/compose/compose-file/), but not point releases such as 2.1.

  `codefresh.yml`
 {% highlight yaml %}
 {% raw %}